spetlr-org/spetlr/docs/orchestrators/README.md

 All important configurations follow from the schema and partitioning of the delta table.
 - The delta table must use one of the following partitioning sets
   - either "y,m,d" or "y,m,d,h" whichever is used in the eventhub capture
-  - or "pdate" which is the timestamp, constructed from "ymd" or "ymdh" The capture files will be read from the latest partition in delta and forward, only.
+  - or "pdate" which is the date, constructed from "ymd" or "ymdh" The capture files will be read from the latest partition in delta and forward, only.
 (The latest partition will be truncated and re-read to ensure complete but non-overlapping reads.)
 This incremental approach ensures efficiency.